AMorgaut/WPromises/README.md

 ## How to Install

-You can install a custom widget by using the [Add-ons Extension](http://doc.wakanda.org/WakandaStudio/help/Title/en/page4263.html "Add-ons Extension").
+You can install the `WPromise` widget by using the [Add-ons Extension](http://doc.wakanda.org/WakandaStudio/help/Title/en/page4263.html "Add-ons Extension").

 For more information, refer to the [Installing a Custom Widget](http://doc.wakanda.org/WakandaStudio/help/Title/en/page3869.html#1056003 "Installing a Custom Widget") manual.

 ## How to Use

-Drag & drop the `WPromise` custom widget on your Wakanda Page.
+Drag & drop the `WPromise` widget on your Wakanda Page.
 It will automatically Promisify the supported Wakanda Framework APIs.

 ### RPC example